 The next step of the egg donation process is ovulation induction and egg retrieval

-The egg donor will receive hormone medications called gonadotrophins, to stimulate her ovaries to produce multiple eggs.
+The egg donor will receive hormone medications called gonadotropins to stimulate her ovaries to produce multiple eggs.
 A fertility specialist will retrieve the donor’s eggs once they are mature.

-After egg retrieval, an embryologist will fertilize the eggs using the father’s sperm through the process of in vitro fertilization, IVF.
-The embryologist will monitor the eggs for signs of fertilization, and then any embryo or embryos will be transferred into the surrogate’s uterus.
+After egg retrieval, an embryologist will fertilize the eggs using the biological father’s sperm through the process of in vitro fertilization, IVF.
+After fertilization, the embryologist will monitor the eggs for signs of fertilization, and then any embryo or embryos will be transferred into the surrogate’s uterus.

 There are several issues to consider when it comes to egg donation

-Legal issues: To avoid potential legal issues, all couples should have an attorney draft an egg donor contract.
-The contract should state that the egg donor is waiving her parental rights and that all children born from her donated eggs will be the couple’s children.
+Legal issues: To avoid potential legal issues, all intended parents should have an attorney draft an egg donor contract.
+The contract should state that the egg donor is waiving her parental rights and that all children born from her donated eggs will be the intended parents’ children.
 Also, if you know the egg donor, the egg donor contract should spell out the terms of any future relationship between the donor and your child.

 Financial issues: If you decide to build a family through egg donation, you usually must bear all of the costs associated with it.
 While it is worth checking with your insurance, you will likely have to cover all medical costs for you and your surrogate, including the cost of any complications.

-Despite the potential legal and financial issues, many gay couples still choose egg donation as a family building vehicle.
+Despite the potential legal and financial issues, many gay couples and single intended fathers still choose egg donation as a family-building vehicle.
 After all, it is the best way for you or your partner to share a biological connection with your future child.

-Curious to learn more about egg donation or any other LGBT family building tool?
-Please contact an Ovation Fertility partner physician today.
+Curious to learn more about egg donation or any other LGBT fertility treatments?
+Please contact an Ovation partner physician today.